mwolfram/CarND-Traffic-Sign-Classifier-Project-mwolfram/README.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for calculating the softmax probabilities is located below the label "Output Top 5 Softmax Probabilities For Each Image Found on the Web" in the jupyter notebook.

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were